exosite-labs/pyonep/README.md

 Getting A CIK
 -------------

-Access to the Exosite API requires a Client Information Key (CIK).
+Access to the Exosite API requires a Client Identification Key (CIK).
 If you're just getting started with the API and have signed up with a community portal, here's how you can find a CIK:

 1.)
 Log in: https://portals.exosite.com